Developer wants to scrap Dresden Drive townhome project

-The developers of a proposed townhome project on Brookhaven’s bustling Dresden Drive say they want to scrap those plans and build only single-family houses after receiving significant blowback from residents living in adjacent neighborhoods.
+The developer of a proposed townhome project on Brookhaven’s bustling Dresden Drive says it wants to scrap those plans and build only single-family houses after receiving significant blowback from residents living in adjacent neighborhoods.
 The City Council is slated to take up the request at its April 23 meeting.

 Harrison Development & Construction was hoping to get a 60-day deferral from the city’s Planning Commission at its April 3 meeting on its proposed project to build eight townhomes and two single-family houses on a less than 1 acre plot at the corner of Dresden Drive and Camille Drive.